6ce/Miners-Haven-Bot/README.md

 - Automatically will place layouts (based on configuration during setup)

 # Disclaimer
-THIS SHIT IS VERY BUGGY!! (and only tested on Windows, it has to be changed in order to run on any other OS's probably)
+ - It's buggy. (and only tested on Windows, it has to be changed in order to run on any other OS's probably)
+ - No other anti-afk software is required

 # Setup
 - Install [Python](https://www.python.org/)